This plugin will forward traffic from one or more ports on the host to the container. It expects to be run as a chained plugin.

 - array of strings.
 A list of arbitraryiptables

 matches to add to the per-container rule.
-This may be useful if you wish to exclude specific IPs from port-mapping
+This may be useful if you wish to exclude specific IPs from port-mappingbackend

 The plugin expects to receive the actual list of port mappings via the